khushgx/khushgx/README.md

 * 🌍  I'm based in Frisco, TX
 * 🖥️  See my portfolio at [my website](http://https://khushgx.wixsite.com/khushg)
 * ✉️  You can contact me at [khushgx@gmail.com](mailto:khushgx@gmail.com)
-* 🧠  I'm learning React.js
+* 🧠  I'm learning LLM's
-* 🤝  I'm open to collaborating on any java, data science/ml/ai, or web dev projects.
+* 🤝  I'm open to collaborating on any java, data science/ml/ai, or web3 projects.
 Just contact me!

 ### Skills